rust-alt/term-string/README.md

 ## Why?

-I noticed that crates tend to either depend on `ansi_term` directly, and thus lack Windows console support, or include their own wrapping code around `term`.
+I noticed that crates tend to either depend on `ansi_term` directly, and thus lack Windows console support (prior to Windows 10), or include their own wrapping code around `term`.

 This crate is an attempt to create a nice usable wrap around `term` everyone can use.